 The Council for Medical Schemes' (CMS) definition of a pensioner is a beneficiary over the age of 65.
-The Scheme's significantly higher beneficiary pensioner ratio than the industry average (26.2% compared to 8.6% - CMS report December 2020) increases the expected overall cost of providing adequate healthcare benefits to our members.
+The Scheme's significantly higher beneficiary pensioner ratio than the industry average (24.1% compared to 9.0% - CMS report 2022) increases the expected overall cost of providing adequate healthcare benefits to our members.

-The Scheme previously entered into an arrangement with the participating employer groups and received grants to meet the ongoing and the future cost of providing benefits for the higher than usual proportion of pensioner members.
+The Scheme previously entered into an arrangement with the participating employer groups and received funding to meet the ongoing and the future cost of providing benefits for the higher than usual proportion of pensioner members.
 Annual actuarial valuations are performed in order to calculate the funding needed to continue to provide market related benefits to all members.
-In 2015 the Board of Trustees revised the strategy ensuring long term funding (LTF) for a thirty-year period by when the pensioner ratio is expected to have normalised and be more in line with the market.
-With the advent of the Corona virus in 2020, the LTF will be reviewed thoroughly once the healthcare needs of members and the relevant healthcare expenditure cycles normalise and the full impact of the pandemic can be assessed.
+In 2015 the Board of Trustees revised the strategy ensuring Long Term Funding (LTF) for a thirty-year period by when the pensioner ratio is expected to have normalised and be more in line with the market.
+With the advent of the Covid-19 pandemic in 2020, the LTF was reviewed in 2022 and will be closely monitored until the full impact of the pandemic can be assessed.

-In performing the actuarial valuation, the Scheme's actuaries make long-term assumptions which may differ from those used during the Scheme's annual short-term budget process, as disclosed elsewhere in the notes to the annual financial statements.
+In performing the actuarial valuation, the Scheme's actuaries make long-term assumptions which may differ from those used during the Scheme's annual short-term budget process, as disclosed elsewhere in the notes to the Annual Financial Statements.

-The calculated value of the Scheme's long term funding assets as at 31 December 2020 was R2.888 billion (2019 - R2.783 billion).
-This compares to the gross long-term liability calculated by the Scheme's consultants and actuaries of R2.806 billion (2019 - R2.663 billion), for the period to 2045.
+The value of the Scheme's long term funding assets as at 31 December 2022 was R3.298 billion (2021 - R3.230 billion).
+This compares to the gross long-term liability calculated by the Scheme's consultants and actuaries of R2.466 billion (2021 - R2.685 billion), for the period to 2045.